eemensch/ENGN4625-6625/_build/html/_sources/SteadyStateEquivCirc.md

 # Equivalent Circuit Model of Steady-State Converter

-The first ingredient of am equivalent circuit model is the _DC Transformer_.
+The first ingredient of an equivalent circuit model is the _DC Transformer_.

 ## DC Transformer Model

-For an ideal converter with efficienct $\eta =100 \%$:
+For an ideal converter with efficient $\eta =100 \%$:

 $$
 P_{in}=P_{out}, \quad V_g I_g = V I